microsoft/vscode-docs/docs/nodejs/vuejs-tutorial.md

 PageTitle: Vue JavaScript Tutorial in VS Code
 DateApproved: 7/182018
 MetaDescription: Vue JavaScript tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
-MetaSocialImage: /assets/images/nodejs_javascript_vscode.png TBD
 ---
 # Using Vue in VS Code

 [Vue](https://vuejs.org/) is a popular JavaScript library for building web application user interfaces.
-The Visual Studio Code editor supports Vue.js IntelliSense and code navigation out of the box.
+The Visual Studio Code editor is a powerful tool for writing Vue.js through the Vetur extension which supports Vue.js IntelliSense, snippets, and more.
 TBD

 ![welcome to Vue](images/vuejs/welcome-to-vue.png)